How to Maintain Your Mental Health Throughout Your Later Years: Community Life Leaders Share the Benefits of Connection and Engagement

 “I’ve seen Community Life have such a positive impact on our residents, especially amidst this pandemic.
 Whether we’re playing socially distant games together like Jeopardy, hosting TED talks with discussions, or bringing happy hour to residents’ doors, they talk about how much fun they’re having and how happy they are to be spending time with their friends,” Robyn affirms.

-Within this smaller independent living community, Robyn has the ability to connect with residents on an individual basis as she customizes her Community Life programs to their unique interests.
+A smaller independent living community, Robyn has the ability to connect with residents on an individual basis as she customizes her Community Life programs to their unique interests.
 “I can engage with each of our residents and have conversations with them about the activities they’d like to see on our calendars.
 Our programs are personalized so that we can engage residents as much as possible and ensure their fulfilment here,” Robyn explains.

 Thankful for the immense opportunities to connect, socialize, and share memories with friends, residents at The Manor certainly experience the joy of fulfilling lifestyles.
 As Community Life continues to bring residents together in safe, fun, and creative ways, residents are thrilled to call this community home.